-This project is being led by the Northern Territory Government’s Department of Environment and Natural Resources who are working in collaboration with Parks Australia, Anindilyakwa, Tiwi Island, Warddeken and Djelk Traditional Owners and rangers.
+This project is being led by the Northern Territory Government’s Department of Environment, Parks and Water Security who are working in collaboration with Parks Australia, Anindilyakwa, Tiwi Island, Warddeken and Djelk Traditional Owners and rangers.

 Project leaders are NT Government Director of Terrestrial Ecosystems Dr Graeme Gillespie and Charles Darwin University’s Professor John Woinarski.

-Graeme Gillespie, Northern Territory Department of Environment and Natural Resources
+Graeme Gillespie, Northern Territory Department of Environment, Parks and Water Security

 John Woinarski, Charles Darwin University